Luciana Berger: Antisemitic abuse

 Berger described receiving a 'torrent of anti-Semitic abuse' beginning from her selection as prospective parliamentary candidate and election as an MP.

 In January 2013, Merseyside music promoter Philip Hayes was convicted of a racially aggravated public order offence and fined £120 after making a series of antisemitic remarks about Jews to Berger at the Liverpool Music Awards.
-He later apologised and said he had been drunk and was acting out of character.

 In October 2014, Garron Helm, a member of the neo-Nazi National Action youth group, was imprisoned for four weeks after he sent an antisemitic tweet to Berger in August 2014.
 He served two weeks before being released.
 Following the conviction, it was reported similar messages to her were being posted on Twitter.
 According to Berger in December 2014, "[a]t the height of the abuse, the police said I was the subject of 2,500 hate messages in the space of three days" using the same hashtag.
 She had to take security measures where she lived in Liverpool, and also at her London home.
 She has accused Twitter of insufficient action to counter the problem.
 In her view, the site "could start by proactively banning racist words which aren't allowed to be printed in newspapers or broadcast on TV that could never be used in a positive way".

 During the 2015 general election campaign, UK Independence Party prospective parliamentary candidate for West Lancashire, Jack Sen tweeted at Berger, "Protect child benefits?
 If you had it your way you'd send the £ to Poland/Israel".
 UKIP suspended Sen from the party for the antisemitic tweet to Berger, as well as other similar comments.